Natural Horsemanship

 Groundwork

-Natural Riding
+Natural (or classical) Riding

 A great point of focus in horse riding is to help the horse to carry its own weight, together with the weight of the rider, evenly distributed over four legs.
 In order to do so the horse should shift its weight more and more to the hind quarters.
 We achieve this by the use of proper, rebalancing half halts.
 Natural horse riding at Havana Horses entails finding your own balance (both mentally and physically) to become one with the horse's movements.
 To supple and straighten the horse, we ask the horse to move with LFS: lateral bend, a forward down tendency, and stepping under with the inside hind leg.
-For more information about our training methods, see also Training.
+For more information about our training methods, see also Straightness Training.
 We are building balance and strength both in horse and rider.
 Main goal is relaxation and fun for both rider and horse.
 Not only in the way we interact with our horses, but also in a relaxed and natural riding style.
 Barefoot and bitless!

 You can try riding with just a neck ring or even with nothing at all, only using your body language to communicate.
 In this manner you experience how you can communicate with your horse in a subtle manner.
 This natural style of riding is suitable for beginners and recreational riders, as well as for advanced and competitive riders.